Study Abroad Scholarships

 Think you can’t afford to study abroad?
 Scholarships are available each year for SPC Study Abroad trips.
 Check back frequently as this list is updated as additional scholarship details are made available.
 Please see your financial aid advisor to discuss how Study Abroad scholarships may affect your financial aid.

 - Study Abroad Scholarship

 You may be eligible for a scholarship to Study Abroad with St. Petersburg College.
-The deadline for this scholarship varies per program.
-Click here to view the qualifications, deadlines, and to apply now!
+The deadline for this scholarship has now passed.

 - Foundation Scholarship (Study Abroad scholarship instructions)